 For admission requirements, students must list all previous colleges attended.
-Students who wish to apply for "Academic Fresh Start" must complete forms in the Academic Advising Office.
+Students who wish to apply for "Academic Fresh Start" must complete forms in the Academic Advising Office before or during their first semester.
 When students apply for "Academic Fresh Start," all credit 10 or more years old will not be used for admission.